eckozero/bounce/README.md

 ###How To Play

 Simple enough.
-Press the space bar when the white line is between the two red lines.
+Press the space bar or click the mouse when the white line is between the two red lines.

 You'll hear a ding if you got it right, or a buzzer if you got it wrong.
 Don't let the bar bounce on the top and the bottom if your score is higher